 Open the Command prompt as administrator.

-Then type command systeminfo and press enter key to display your system configuration with Installed OS name, Version, Which edition and build of windows installed on your system.
+Then type command system info and press enter key to display your system configuration with the Installed OS name, Version, edition, and build of windows installed on your system.

 Check Windows 10 Version on the registry editor

 Open Registry Editor type Regedit on windows start menu starch and navigate to

 In the right pane, you will find everything you need to know about Windows 10’s version, build number and edition details.